← All Resources

 Caffeine and Sleep: The Half-Life Problem

-Caffeine works by blocking adenosine receptors in the brain.
-Adenosine is a molecule that accumulates during wakefulness and creates the feeling of sleepiness — caffeine prevents this signal from being received, making you feel alert without actually reducing your need for sleep.
-The sleep pressure still accumulates; caffeine just masks it.
+Caffeine blocks adenosine receptors in your brain.
+Adenosine is the molecule that builds up during wakefulness and makes you feel sleepy — caffeine prevents that signal from landing.
+You feel alert, but your actual need for sleep hasn't changed.
+The pressure is still building; caffeine is just masking the signal.

-The half-life of caffeine is approximately 5–6 hours for most adults, meaning half of a 200 mg coffee consumed at 2 PM (about 100 mg) is still active in your system at 7–8 PM.
-A quarter (50 mg) remains at midnight or later.
+Caffeine's half-life is about 5–6 hours.
+Half of a 200 mg coffee at 2 PM (roughly 100 mg) is still active at 7–8 PM.
+A quarter (50 mg) is still circulating at midnight.
+Most people underestimate how long caffeine lingers.

 Coffee Consumed AtCaffeine Remaining at 10 PMImpact on Sleep